choonkending/useful-javascript-patterns/chapter1.md

 Oh God.
 Creating a product now is _complex_ and _error-prone_.
 Not only do you need to worry about _what_ this object _**represents**_, you also need worry about its _**construction**_.

-There you go!
 The above problem is what the builder pattern attempts to solve.

+### How is this pattern useful?

-> Builders separate the construction of a complex object from its representation.
+_**Builders separate the construction of a complex object from its representation.**_

 As you supply more arguments to your constructor, it becomes harder to reason about what the factory function does.